-PROTECTED STATUS.
-The eastern indigo snake is protected by the USFWS, Florida Fish and Wildlife Conservation Commission, and Georgia Department of Natural Resources.
+Protected Status.
+The eastern indigo snake is classified as a Threatened species by the USFWS, Florida Fish and Wildlife Conservation Commission, and Georgia Department of Natural Resources.
 Any attempt to kill, harm, harass, pursue, hunt, shoot, wound, trap, capture, collect, or engage eastern indigo snakes is prohibited by the U.S. Endangered Species Act.
 Penalties include a maximum fine of \$25,000 for civil violations and up to \$50,000 and/or imprisonment for criminal offenses.
-Only authorized individuals with a permit (or an Incidental Take Statement associated with a USFWS Biological Opinion) may handle an eastern indigo snake.
+Only individuals authorized to handle an eastern indigo snake through an issued Incidental Take Statement in association with a USFWS Biological Opinion, or by a Section 10 permit issued by the USFWS, are allowed to do so.